evan-erdos/trail-of-cthulhu/story/act-1/seq-0/scene-3.md

 AMBALO and five of his best warriors stand around the truck, they are well equipped and appear healthy and strong.
-Ambalo carries his ceremonial spear.
+AMBALO carries his ceremonial spear.
 A Jagged weapon made with the sharpened teeth of the wild beasts he has slain.
 On his waist is a TT-3 Tokarev 7.62mm automatic pistol (1933).
 Two soldiers are armed with Soviet Mosin Nagant M10 7.62mm combat carbines.
 Three have machetes and shields.

-Ambalo approaches you with urgency in his voice.
+AMBALO approaches you with urgency in his voice.

 AMBALO
 Drop your weapons.
 We are not here for you.